yuezhu71/personal-website/_teaching/2014-spring-teaching-1.md

 <div style="text-align: justify">This is a banchelor's research topic, also a research project of my research group in Zhejiang University.
 In this project, I designed a phase-shift full-bridge converter with power rate of 200W.
 The converter is connected at the end of a PV string to compensate the string voltage.</div>

 ## Abstract
 <div style="text-align: justify">PV modules are vulnerable to dynamic shadows.
 For centralized photovoltaic systems, when the shadow blocks, Blocking diodes may cut off if voltage of the string is lower than Bus voltage.
 As a result, the entire string has no power output, even for PV modules which haven¡¯t been blocked.
 To solve the problem, this project proposed a concept of a DC compensator.
 The input of DC compensator is bus voltage, while the output connects the string in series.
-In this situation, the compensator will compensate for the missing part of string voltage, thus avoiding the string been cut off.<br>
+In this situation, the compensator will compensate for the missing part of string voltage, thus avoiding the string been cut off.</div><br>
-In this project, to design a photovoltaic compensator, a full-bridge DC / DC converter is selected as main circuit topology and CortexM4 processor is selected as the main controller, together with phase shifting control mode selected as a control scheme.
+<div style="text-align: justify">In this project, to design a photovoltaic compensator, a full-bridge DC / DC converter is selected as main circuit topology and CortexM4 processor is selected as the main controller, together with phase shifting control mode selected as a control scheme.
 The compensator circuit is designed, simulated, analysis, produced and experimented.
 And the ability to enhance the output power in PV system is proved by experiments.</div>

 ## Work fulfilled
 * Modeled and Analyzed the voltage compensator in photovoltaic system.